 If a child becomes sick, the Director or the child’s teachers will attempt to contact the parents/guardians.
 If they are unable to be reached, they will attempt to contact emergency contacts listed on the child’s intake form.
 To the best of our ability, sick children will be allowed to rest on their cot or will be removed from the classroom until parent arrival.
 It is expected that arrangement will be made for the pick-up within one hour of contacting parent(s).

 It is our policy that all staff members are trained in the procedures and administration of First Aid/CPR.
 In the event of a serious accident or illness, the Director or person in charge will call 911 if necessary.
 They will then call the child’s parents/guardians.
-If needed, the child will be transported via ambulance to xxxxxxxx.
+If needed, the child will be transported via ambulance to Virginia Hospital.